maxw12/NLP/README.md

 # NLP

-Used LDA, Word2Vec with K-Means Clustering for topic modelling of conversations.
+Used LDA, Word2Vec with K-Means Clustering for topic modelling of live chat conversations.